nguyentuc/nguyentuc.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Computer Science at Indiana University (IUB), advised by [Prof. Thai Le](https://lethaiq.github.io/tql3/).
+I am an incoming PhD student in Computer Science at Indiana University (IUB) from Fall 2024, advised by [Prof. Thai Le](https://lethaiq.github.io/tql3/).
 Before my PhD, I spent two years at FPT AI Center as an AI Resident.

 My research interest lies in the intersection of Large Language Model and Decision making.